emmanueljs1/nbe/NbE.lagda.md

   3) "reify" the interpreted value of the term (`↓ᵀ (⟦ t ⟧ ↑Γ)`), returning it to a term in normal form

-The "freshness" condition is a key part of why we have not started defining a more concrete version of the algorithm, but with this sketch we can see how our new interpretation of the type `nat` has benefitted us: we are able to evaluate a term, leaving its unknowns "untouched", and once we have finished evaluating the term, we are able to convert it back into our object language.
+The "freshness" condition in this sketch is a key part of why we have not started defining a more concrete version of the algorithm, but with this sketch we can see how our new interpretation of the type `𝟙` has benefitted us: we are able to evaluate a term, leaving its unknowns "untouched", and once we have finished evaluating the term, we are easily able to convert it back into our object language.

 As an initial step in formally defining this algorithm, we can introduce the rules for normal and neutral terms in Agda.
-Going forward, we will be using 𝓊 (for "unknown") to refer to neutral terms and 𝓋 (for "value") to refer to normal terms.
+Going forward, we will be using `𝓊` (for "unknown") to refer to neutral terms and `𝓋` (for "value") to refer to normal terms.

 Neutral terms are normal terms in their blocked form.
-Variables are the "base case" for blocked terms.
-Application on an unknown function to a normal term is also blocked, as is recursion on an unknown natural. blocked terms.
+Variables are the "base case" for blocked terms, with application of an unknown function to a normal term also being blocked.

 ```agda
 data Ne T Γ where